Real People, Real Stories of Personal Leadership

 Allow me to give you an example…The defining story in my life centers on the birth story I was told by my mother.
 In fact, the story was an impossible one but it had a powerful impact on me.
 At a very formative time in my life, I embraced it as emotionally true though it was not factually true.
 As a result, it is the narrative that runs through every other story in my life.
 It has informed how I see myself, how I do my work, and how I form relationships.
 However, it has only been within the past decade or so that I have come to more fully understand how that story has guided my life.
 In a future podcast, I will share my defining story in greater detail.

 The experience of living through the circumstances of our defining stories, whether factually true or not, can be described as a crucible experience because of how it affects us.
 A crucible experience is one that transforms us into the people we are today.
-Often crucibles can be difficult or challenging, yet they do not have to be at all.
-Still, a crucible changes us.
+Often crucibles can be difficult or challenging, yet they do not have to be.
+Still, a crucible changes us because:

 - It is the substance of the story of our life.